 I found this out after a trip with my wife to get some mums to decorate our home.
 They ranged from $5-$20 a piece and we’re not very big.
 Seeing what we paid I knew that I could clone mums for way cheaper and make some extra money.

 Cloning plants using hydroponics is easy, it can be done with only oxygenated water.
-It’s also inexpensive, once you have the hydroponics cloning system you only some rooting gel, some cheap plastic pots and dirt.
+It’s also inexpensive, once you have the hydroponics cloning system you only some rooting gel, some cheap plastic pots, and dirt.

-Teach People About Hydroponics
+Teach Others About Hydroponics

 There’s no better feeling than helping someone learn something new.
 Why not also make some money doing it.
-People want to learn about hydroponics, so how about offering a class teaching basics of hydroponics?
+People want to learn about hydroponics, so how about offering a class teaching the basics of hydroponics?

 This is a great way to make some extra money for a couple of reasons.
-First there is little overhead, really you just need a place to host your class.
+First, there is little overhead, really you just need a place to host your class.
 The second is the amount of money you can make off one class.
 Let’s say you only charge $20 for a basic class and you have room for 20 people.
 That’s an easy $400.

 Set Up Hydroponic Systems For People